PatrickF1/fzf.fish/README.md

 | [fd][]   | 7.5.0                    | faster and more colorful alternative to `find` |
 | [bat][]  | 0.16.0                   | smarter `cat` with syntax highlighting         |

 The search directory feature uses [fd][] and [bat][] to list and preview files.
-If you don't plan on using search directory, then you don't need to install them.
+If your package manager [doesn't install them as `fd` and `bat`](https://github.com/PatrickF1/fzf.fish/wiki/Troubleshooting#search-directory-feature-does-not-work) respectively, then you can symlink them to those names.

 Next, install this plugin with [Fisher][].